 What is so Wrong About Death?

 This is what makes Terasem’s ideas so intriguing.
-They anticipate a similar future where we will all live together, but within a cyber-heaven.
-We won’t live forever as biological bodies, but transcend into a digital afterlife.
-Rothblatt and Terasem’s heaven would be a utopian dream where violence is outlawed, and everyone experiences collective love (think of the Borg in Star Trek, but positive).
+They anticipate a similar future where we will all live together in a digital afterlife.
+Rothblatt and Terasem’s heaven is a utopian dream where violence is outlawed, and everyone experiences collective love (think of the Borg in Star Trek, but positive).
 But who would maintain the servers through which our new collective consciousness is lived out?
 If one goes against the collective, can they be punished and if so, how?

 A world where we can live forever might devalue our current existence and drive to self-fulfillment.
 Death is intimately tied into what it means to be human, and the promise of immortality may only exacerbate social, economic and class differences.
 These are all open questions, questions which may only be answered the hard way.